Avalanche Incident Response

 - Treat life threatening injuries (Airway, Breathing, Circulation, Hypothermia, etc)

-- Be proactive making yourself and your patient(s) comfortable as rescues may take longer than anticipated.
+- Be proactive making yourself and your patient(s) comfortable as rescues will take longer than anticipated.

 Being prepared for a winter accident